JayMackay/DiamondPatternAlgorithmConsoleApplication/README.md

 cd DiamondPatternAlgorithmConsoleApplication
 ```

-Step 3: Build the Solution
+**Step 3: Build the Solution**

-Build the solution using Visual Studio or .NET CLI:
+Build the solution using Visual Studio or .Net CLI:

 Using Visual Studio:
 Open the solution file (DiamondPatternAlgorithmConsoleApplication.sln) in Visual Studio and build the solution

-Using .NET CLI
+Using .Net CLI
 Run the following command in your terminal or command prompt:

 ```